 From the past 2,000 years to the present, no one (including me) in China learns Chinese characters as a root based axiomatic system.
 In 2005, I searched the Library of Beijing University.
 It had over 3,000 books on Chinese written characters.
 Not a single book describes Chinese characters as a root word set, let alone an axiomatic set.
 Furthermore, not a single book used 六 書 (six ways of constructing Chinese words) as a part of a book title.

-Yet, Chinese character set was matured 2,000 years ago before my publication of this new Chinese Etymology.
+Yet, the Chinese character set was matured 2,000 years ago before my publication of this new Chinese Etymology.
 The concept of 六 書 (six ways of constructing Chinese words) was also mentioned 1,900 years ago while there was no further elaboration at all beyond the six sentences in the book of 說 文 (So-Wen).
 That is, I cannot make Chinese character set to become an axiomatic set if it itself was not already one 2,000 years ago.
-Although my new Chinese etymology is much more complicated than the 六 書 can encompasses, 六 書 does form the foundation for this new etymology.
+Although my new Chinese etymology is much more complicated than the 六 書 can encompass, 六 書 does form the foundation for this new etymology.
 Thus, I will describe this new etymology beginning from discussing the 六 書.

 Note: in the ancient time (before Qing dynasty, 210 b.c.), the young students learned Chinese words by learning the 六 書 first.